ChemRacer/DDQC_Demo/index.md

 ---
 layout: page
 ---
 This website contains examples of data-driven quantum chemistry (DDQC) methods from the "Machine Learning for Accelerating and Improving *ab initio* Wave Function-based Methods" book chapter in  *Quantum Chemistry in the Age of Machine Learning*.
-Examples on this website include the generation of the potential energy curve of the symmetric O-H bond stretch of water using DDCCSD and the symmetric angle bend of ozone with DDCASPT2.
+Examples on this website include the generation of the potential energy curve of the symmetric O-H bond stretch of water using data-driven coupled-cluster singles and doubles (DDCCSD) and the symmetric angle bend of ozone with data-driven complete active space second-order perturbation theory (DDCASPT2).

 ## Installation